raul-ortega/amv-open360tracker/README.md

 [http://www.aeromodelismovirtual.com/showthread.php?t=34530](http://www.aeromodelismovirtual.com/showthread.php?t=34530)

-# amv-open360tracker (english)
+# amv-open360tracker v0.5 (English)

 The AMV spanish community version (fork) of the open source antenna tracker for FPV with continuous 360 degree rotation.
 This project is a fork of the original firmware of the [open360tracker](https://github.com/SamuelBrucksch/open360tracker) created by SamuelBrucksch.

+There are many improvements in this version:

+* Solved compilation issues regarding when using LCD Display, and a local GPS is not present.
+* Solved issues when displaying data and bad functioning when a local GPS device is not present.
+* The telemetry parser algorithm for decoding the RVOSD frames has been debugged and improved, and now it works.
+* The tilt servo movement has been improved by adding easing effects at the beginning and smoothing at the end.
+This will avoid damaging the tilt servo and other mechanisms when using heavy and larger antennas.

 The firmware is based on the 8-bit atmel microcontrollers and manage an DIY antenna tracker which offers full 360° continuous rotation and support for lots of different telemetry protocols and flight controllers like FrSky, HoTT, Mavlink, MultiWii, Naza, ArduPilot, Arducopter and Rangevideo.